One for all, all for one

 The sluggish Oxygen Reduction Reaction (ORR) is a major impediment to economical use of fuel cells in transportation.
 However, the reaction mechanism of ORR is still far from clear.
 Here, we explored the full ORR reaction mechanism for Pt(111) based on ab initio molecular dynamics free energy calculations including explicit water.

-back to top
+↑ back to top

-2. Battery
+2. Battery Interface/Interphase

 Solid Electrolyte Interface

-back to top
+↑ back to top

-3. Multiscale Simulation Methods
+3. Advanced Methods

 Accelerated Molecular Dynamics